elasticluster/elasticluster/docs/configure.rst

 the cluster is started, elasticluster will run a ``setup provider`` in order to configure it.

-Mandatory configuration keys
+General configuration keys
 ----------------------------

 ``provider``

-    the type of setup provider.
-So far, only `ansible` is supported.
+    Type of the setup provider.
+So far, ``ansible`` is the only valid value (and, obviously, the default)

 Ansible-specific mandatory configuration keys
 ----------------------------------------------